lilyzhouZYJ/a_penny_for_my_thought/backend/README.md

 # Backend - A Penny For My Thought API

 FastAPI backend for the AI-powered journaling web application.
+Provides REST API endpoints for chat functionality, journal management, and RAG-powered context retrieval using OpenAI's GPT models and ChromaDB vector storage.

 ## 🚀 Quick Start